-- ALUMNI HALL – A 8,434-sq.-ft. building that houses a lecture hall, administrative offices and the WCSU Child Care Center.
+- ALUMNI HALL — A 8,434-square-foot building that houses a lecture hall, administrative offices and the WCSU Child Care Center.

-- BERKSHIRE HALL, HIGGINS HALL and WHITE HALL – These classroom buildings house many specialized education facilities, such as the Academic Advisement Center, an art gallery, Ives Concert Hall, Berkshire Theatre, the Bill Williams Gymnasium, the Math Emporium, and The Learning Centers (math, writing, study skills).
+- BERKSHIRE HALL, HIGGINS HALL/HIGGINS ANNEX and WHITE HALL — These classroom buildings house many academic program offices and specialized education facilities, such as the Academic Advisement Center, AccessAbility Services, ConnCAPP/Upward Bound program, the Educational Achievement and Access Program (EAP), the Higgins Gallery, Ives Concert Hall, Berkshire Theatre, the Bill Williams Gymnasium, the Language Lab and the Learning centers (math, writing, study skills).

 - FAIRFIELD, LITCHFIELD and NEWBURY HALLS — These residence halls provide accessible accommodations for 632 students.

-- OLD MAIN – The original building of the Danbury State Normal School dating back to 1904, Old Main houses the Admissions Office for undergraduate students, the Division of Graduate Studies, and one-stop student services that includes the Financial Aid Office, Registrar’s Office, Cashier’s Office and the WestConnect Card Office.
+- OLD MAIN — The original building of the Danbury State Normal School dating back to 1904, Old Main houses the Admissions Office for undergraduate students, the Division of Graduate Studies, and one-stop student services that include the Office of Student Financial Services, Registrar’s Office, Cashier’s Office and the WestConnect Office.

-- RUTH A. HAAS LIBRARY – The Haas Library has over 200,000 volumes and over 400,000 bound periodicals, microforms, government documents, music scores, electronic resources and audio-visual items.
+- RUTH A. HAAS LIBRARY — The Haas Library has more than 200,000 volumes and more than 400,000 bound periodicals, microforms, government documents, music scores, electronic resources and audio-visual items.

-- SCIENCE BUILDING – Opened in fall 2005, this award-winning building houses the university’s biology, chemistry, physics, astronomy and meteorology programs and science laboratories.
+- SCIENCE BUILDING — Opened in fall 2005, this award-winning building houses the university’s biology, chemistry, physics, earth and planetary sciences, and meteorology programs and science laboratories.

-- STUDENT CENTER – The student center houses campus dining facilities, the university bookstore, mail offices, student government offices, campus ministries, meeting rooms, Echo Office (student newspaper), WXCI (the student FM radio station), Student Technology Training Center, Career Development Center, Student Life/Student Activities, Student Center Operations Office, and the Counseling Center.
+- STUDENT CENTER — The student center houses campus dining facilities, the university bookstore, post office, student government and student organization offices, campus ministries, meeting rooms, Echo Office (student newspaper), WXCI (student FM radio station), the Student Technology Training Center, Career Development Center, the Counseling Center and the Veterans’ Oasis Lounge.

 - UNIVERSITY HALL — A four-level office building that houses administrative offices.

-- WARNER HALL – This 34,078-sq.-ft. building houses classrooms, meeting rooms, gallery/lounge and administrative and faculty offices.
+- WARNER HALL — This 34,078-square-foot building houses classrooms, meeting rooms, gallery/lounge and administrative and faculty offices.